GothenburgBitFactory/timewarrior/CONTRIBUTING.md

 - New functionality, or modified behavior was not first cleared by the maintainers as being desirable.
 We don't want you to waste your time either.
-  But we do have a plan, and all changes must conform to the plan, otherwise it morphs the project into something else.
+  But we do have a plan, and all changes must conform to the plan, otherwise it morphs the project into something we don't want.

 - The code does not follow the formatting of the surrounding code.
-Your code should blend in perfectly, and not stand out for reasons of formatting, naming convention.
+Your code should blend in perfectly, and not stand out for reasons of formatting, naming convention, tabs etc.

 - The changes need supporting documentation changes which were not made.

-- Inefficient, non-portable, broken code.
+- Inefficient, non-portable, or broken code.

 http://taskwarrior.org